graste/Agavi-FAQ/README.md

 Changelog
 ---------

+* 1.0.4 (2012/05/10)
+  - added answer about template lookup patterns modification
+  - added answer about using multiple renderers for output types
 * 1.0.3 (2012/05/09)
   - modified the exception template question and answer a bit to be more verbose
   - extended the custom database settings question and answer to include a Doctrine settings and XInclude example